nodejs/undici/README.md

 <a name='client'></a>
 ### `new undici.Client(url, opts)`

 A basic HTTP/1.1 client, mapped on top a single TCP/TLS connection.
+Pipelining is disabled by default.

 `url` can be a string or a [`URL`](https://nodejs.org/api/url.html#url_class_url) object.
 It should only include the protocol, hostname, and the port.